DaqOpen/persistmq/README.md

-# RobustMQ
+# PersistMQ

-**RobustMQ** is a reliable on-top mqtt-module designed to support dealing with unreliable connections.
+**PersistMQ** is a reliable on-top mqtt-module designed to support dealing with unreliable connections.
 This project is aimed at providing a robust, easy-to-use messaging solution.

 It is mainly designed for edge devices to  reliable transfer produced data even when there are power outages or longer connection troubles.
 The messages are cached on the file system to be reloaded again when the data transfer is possible.